Dongaseu

+Dongaseu (Korean: 돈가스, IPA: [to̞nk͈a̠sʰɯ]), a Korean pork cutlet, originated from the tonkatsu (Japanese pork cutlet), a dish belonging to the yōshoku (Japanese-style Western cuisine) style.

+It was introduced to Korea from Japan between the 1920s and 1930s.

+Today in Korea, it is often called Gyeongyangsik Dongaseu (경양식 돈가스), which translates to "light Western-style pork cutlet."

-Dongaseu is a Korean dish which consists of a breaded, deep-fried pork cutlet.
+It consists of a breaded, deep-fried pork cutlet.

+Typically it is served with sauce poured over the top, with white rice and a vegetable based banchan side dish.

 History

 The dish was introduced to Korea around 1930s during the period of Japanese rule, but the thick, Japanese-style tonkatsu failed to gain popularity.
 Don-gaseu became popular in the 1960s, with the spread of gyeong-yangsik—light western food—restaurants.
 The dish, although called by the Japanese-derived name don-gaseu, followed Western pork cutlet recipes such as those of the Austrian Schnitzel—thinned by pounding before being breaded and deep-fried.
 It was not sliced, and served with bread.
 Western-style appetizer soup was served before the dish.
 Don-gaseu developed into two distinct varieties.
 In 1977, gyeong-yangsik-style don-gaseu with thin meat became a popular menu in gisa-sikdang—drivers' restaurant, similar to transport café, for taxi drivers—with the addition of chili peppers and kimchi as an accompaniment.
 As gyeong-yangsik restaurants nearly disappeared, this style of don-gaseu is now commonly served in drivers' restaurants and bunsik-jip (snack restaurants).
 A second style of don-gaseu, with thicker meat and served sliced following the Japanese method, was made popular in 1983 by a restaurant called Myeongdong Dongaseu.
 This style of don-gaseu is now commonly served in authentic Japanese restaurants.